On a class of anharmonic oscillators: Examples arising from the analysis on Lie groups

 Let $\hat{G}$ denote the unitary \textit{dual} of $G$, i.e., the set of equivalence classes of continuous, irreducible unitary representations of $G$ on a Hilbert space $\mathcal{H}$.
 For a given $\pi \in \hat{G}$, and any $X \in \Lie(G)$, the operator $\pi(X)$ is called the \textit{infinitesimal representation} associated to $\pi$.
 Each $\pi(X)$ acts on the subspace, say $\mathcal{H}^{\infty}$, of smooth vectors in $\mathcal{H}$.
 The infinitesimal representation extends to the universal enveloping algebra of the Lie group $G$.
 For example we are allowed to consider the infinitesimal representation of the sub-Laplacian operator $\mathcal{L}_{G}$.
 Any $\pi(X)$ is the \textit{global symbol} of $X$ in the sense of the definition in Chapter 5 of \cite{FR:book}.

 In the following we will show that the global symbol of the sub-Laplacian on the Engel and on the Cartan group, nilpotent Lie groups of 3-steps, are examples of the differential operators considered before.
 The above groups will be treated separately.
 First a brief description of the structure, and then of the dual of each group is given, leading to the formulas for the global symbol of the sub-Laplacian operators in both cases.
+For more pseudo-differential calculus on the Engel and Cartan groups we refer to \cite{chat21}, as well to a more informal presentation in \cite{chat20}.